 • Suitable for smaller boats due to certain size limitations of the container: 40’L, 7’10”H, 7’8”W

 • Suitable for oversized boats.
 A boat is shipped in its own cradle, fixed on the flat rack

 • The boat is loaded on a large cargo ship in its own trailer or a cradle

 • Used for larger vessels when they are too big for a container and cannot be rolled

 • The boat is loaded on the shipping hessel by a port crane

-We deal with various types of international boat transportation, operating all year round and meeting particular needs of every client.
+We deal with various types of international boat transportation, operating all year round, and meeting the particular needs of every client.
 Read more about our international shipping service.

-Due to complicated nature of boat shipping, specific requirements for loading and transporting each particular vessel and other arrangements needed for the transportation the price can vary greatly.
+Due to the complicated nature of boat shipping, specific requirements for loading, and transporting each particular vessel and other arrangements needed for transportation the price can vary greatly.

 Please, contact us to specify your shipping needs and the boat dimensions and we will provide you with a customized quote in less than 10 minutes.

 If you are looking for some professional shipping advice you can check this article, or just create your Free Quote and our managers will contact you.